xinghuq/MicroGeoFormer/README.md

 Python 3.12, NumPy, SciPy, scikit-learn 1.8, PyTorch 2.12, Matplotlib,
 pandas.
-All models were trained on CPU; no GPU is required to reproduce the reported results (individual MicroGeoFormer fits complete in under 30 seconds on a standard CPU core).
+All models were trained on CPU; no GPU is required to reproduce the reported results (individual MicroGeoGate fits complete in under 30 seconds on a standard CPU core).

 ## Notes on baseline implementations